renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 ```

 The "base" queries might look a lot like temporary tables or common table
-expressions (CTEs, those blocks you see in `WITH` statements), but we've
+expressions (CTEs, or those blocks you see in `WITH` statements), but we've
-broken them into several, separate queries so that we can debug them separately
+broken them into several, separate queries.
+We're plopping those summarized
-if any underlying data has changed that affects one, but not the others.
-We're
-plopping those summarized results into some flat files so that we can examine
+results into some flat files so that we can examine the results with our
-the results with our favorite tools like `pandas` or `awk`.
-We'll then take all
+favorite tools like `pandas` or `awk`.
+We'll then take all those flat results
-those flat results and produce deliverables from them, like charts and an excel
+and produce deliverables from them, like charts and an excel file.
-file.

 `myguy` is always there for me, so that's the name of our project, and its
 basic structure looks like this: